saba75/demo/README.md

-# simpecrud-spring-angular
+# simpleCrud-spring-angular
-a simple crud example with spring boot hibernate and angular 7 and mysql
+a simple crud example with spring boot , hibernate , angular 7 and mysql